[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Corsairs.

 These commerce raiders answer to no law but their own.
-Members of corsair bands go where ever they want, do whatever they wish.
-In the broken empires of the Vargr Extents, a few corsair organizations eclipse even the power of local rulers with the entire kingdoms behind them.
+Members of corsair bands go wherever they want, do whatever they wish.
+In the broken empires of the Vargr Extents, a few corsair organizations eclipse even the power of local rulers with entire kingdoms behind them.

 It has been said that as long as there are individuals capable of attracting a handful of followers to mount raids, there will be Vargr corsairs.

-The largest, most politically powerful corsair band operating in the Imperial fringe today is the Kforuzeng.
-It is a bloodthirsty organization, formed over half a century ago, created through an amalgamation of a number of smaller bands.
-It was the Kforuzeng that conducted large scale raids into the Aramis subsector during the Fourth Frontier War.
+The largest, most politically powerful corsair band operating in the Imperial fringe today is the bloodthirsty Kforuzeng organization, formed over 50 years ago through amalgamation of a number of smaller bands.
+They conducted large scale raids into Aramis subsector during the Fourth Frontier War.

-The Kforuzeng now boasts a fleet of 35 starships, ranging in size from 100 to 1,000 displacement tons, able to field several thousand pirates and mercenaries.
+The Kforuzeng now boasts a fleet of 35 starships, ranging from 100 to 1,000 displacement tons, able to field several thousand pirates and mercenaries.

-One former member of this organization has stumbled his way across the Imperial border, planet to planet, finally resting on the capital world of the Aramis subsector.
-This Vargr's name is
+One former member of this organization, Gvoudzon, has stumbled his way across the Imperial border, planet to planet, finally resting on the capital world of the Aramis subsector.

 The Commonality of Kedzudh is a loose interstellar government in the Vargr Extents.
 As the Kforuzeng organization rose in power 61 years ago, several world governments united in an attempt to suppress the outbreak of piracy.
 One of the planets forming the Commonality is the world of Ksarueso.
 It is on this planet that Gvoudzon was born.